Sonic5435325/acceptableads/README.md

 - Billboard ads (Ads at the top of a site or article, for example)
 - Video ads.
 Self-explanatory, just plain annoying.
 - Taboola, Outbrain, popup ads
 - Ads which lead to malware.
-I'll likely block ads on the site if this is the case.
+I'll likely block ads on the site if this is the case (Same goes for sites which only use ads in annoying spots, such as a sticky footer or billboard).
 - Trackers associated with ads.